-Regular arrangements of objects such as coins on a surface can give rise to representations of plane figures such as the triangle, square, pentagon and hexagon.
+Regular arrangements of objects such as coins on a surface can give rise to pixelated representations of plane figures such as the triangle, square, pentagon and hexagon.
 Similarly, spheres or cubes can be regularly packed to build solid objects such as the cube, tetrahedron and pyramid.
-Ever larger versions of these figures can be created, therefore each geometric figure is associated with a series of numbers.
+Ever larger versions of these figures can be created, therefore each geometric figure is associated with a sequence of numbers.
 All such numbers are described as figurate.

-The series of triangular numbers is created by simply adding the natural numbers in order, something that can be intuited by observing that the positional value of any triangle in the series is the same as the number of units along its base.
+The triangular numbers are created by simply adding the natural numbers in order, something that can be intuited by observing that the positional value of any triangle in the sequence is the same as the number of units along its base.

-Plane Figures: Square
+Plane Figures: Square, Pentagonal, etc

 Regular solids, such as the cube, tetrahedron and square pyramid can similarly be represented by tightly packed arrangements of spheres or cubes.
-As with plane figures, all solids are associated with their own numerical series.
+As with plane figures, all solids are associated with their own numerical sequence.

 All plane and solid shapes of any complexity have structural properties.
 Some basic structural properties of the triangle and the cube are shown here.

-Series of Figurate Numbers
+Sequences of Figurate Numbers

 The first 16 terms of some regular plane figures and solids are shown in the table.

 1.By 'geometric figures' I mean regular plane and solid figures (polygons and polyhedrons), including fractal snowflakes and other star figures, that can be created by tightly packed arrangements of regular units.
 I now include figures packed in triangular, square, pentagonal and hexagonal formation and all centred figures.

 2. Trapezia of different heights can be constructed, but the one shown has equal numbers of units on the top and side and could therefore be said to be regular.
 It is numerically equal to the pentagonal numbers.